MetOffice/CSET/docs/source/getting-started/create-first-recipe.rst

 Following the title we have the description.
 This is a long-form description of what the recipe does, considerations around its use, and what science it is based on.
-The description is `Markdown`_, so some formatting can be used were helpful, papers can be linked, and so on.
+The description is `Markdown`_, so some formatting can be used where helpful, papers can be linked, and so on.
 A little bit of unusual syntax here is ``description: |``, with the pipe after the key.
 This means the indented block that follows is a multiline string, so you can have as many lines as you want,